 To be eligible for redesignation to a panel an AFC shall: have completed within the preceding two years at least one training program sponsored by the AFC Program.
 This biennial continuing education and training requirement may also be fulfilled by viewing AFC Program online training videos totaling at least five and one-half hours, approved for such purpose by the AFC Program, and filing with the AFC Program, a certification attesting to such viewing.

-Wed Nov 29 2023 Attend OnlineOPEN 1.5 Credit Hour(s)
+Wed Feb 05 2025 Attend OnlineOPEN until Wed Feb 26 1.5 Credit Hour(s)

 Browse More Upcoming Webinars ...